genovese/frplib/src/frplib/data/playground-help/statistics-builtins.md

 + `ArgMin` :: finds index (0-based) of smallest component
 + `Ascending` :: sorts components in increasing order
 + `Descending` :: sorts components in decreasing order
++ `Distinct` :: condition that tests if all components are distinct

 ## Utility Statistics
 + `Cases` :: creates a statistic from a dictionary with optional default value